 \label{sec:introTwoPhase}

 Two-phase experiments were first introduced by \cite{McIntyre1955}, who investigated the effects of four light treatments on the synthesis of tobacco mosaic virus in tobacco leaves.
-The Phase 1 experiment comprised of two $4 \times 4$ arrays consisting of four leaves taken from each of eight plants which had been infected by the viruses.
-The four light treatments are then assigned to the plants and leaves such that each treatment occurs only once within each row and column in each of two $4 \times 4$ square arrays.
+The Phase 1 experiment comprised two $4 \times 4$ arrays consisting of four leaves taken from each of eight infected plants.
+The four light treatments were then assigned to the plants and leaves such that each treatment occurs only once within each row and column in each of two $4 \times 4$ square arrays.
 This assignment is also known as \emph{Latin square design} \citep{Bailey2008}.
 The Phase 1 experiment thus yielded 32 observations.
 However, the virus content of each leaf could not be measured directly from the test plants used in the Phase 1 experiment.
-The virus content of each leaf was assayed by expressing sap and inoculated using the half leaves of assay plant, where the countable lessons are appeared, in the Phase 2 experiment.
+Therefore, in the Phase 2 experiment the virus content of each leaf was assayed by expressing sap and inoculated using the half leaves of the assay plant, where the countable lessons are appeared.

-The Phase 2 experiment comprised of four $4 \times 4$ arrays consisting four leaves taken from each of 16 assay plants.
-Since each leaf was further divided into two halves, the Phase 2 design can be as two sets of Latin square designs superimposed on each other, an arrangement also known as the \emph{Greaco-Latin square design}.
-Hence, the total of 128 samples are measured in the Phase 2 experiment.
+The Phase 2 experiment comprised four $4 \times 4$ arrays consisting of four leaves taken from each of 16 assay plants.
+Since each leaf was further divided into two halves, the Phase 2 design can take the form of two sets of Latin square designs superimposed on each other, an arrangement also known as the \emph{Greaco-Latin square design}.
+Hence, a total of 128 samples are measured in the Phase 2 experiment.
 Given that the Phase 1 experiment involved 32 samples, each sample was replicated four times in the Phase 2 experiment.
-This experiment provides a good example of a two-phase experiment that requires two different experimental designs, where the first design prepares a set of test plants were perturbed by the light treatments of interest and second design allows the measurements of the lesions on the assay plants which corresponds to the virus content of a certain treatment and test plant from the Phase 1 experiment.
+This experiment provides a good example of a two-phase experiment that requires two different experimental designs, where the first design prepares a set of test plants that were perturbed by the light treatments of interest while the second design allows the measurements of the lesions on the assay plants that correspond to the virus content of a certain treatment and test plant from the Phase 1 experiment.

 \cite{McIntyre1955} presented two important principles in the design of the two-phase experiment.
-Even though the measurement cannot be made from the Phase 1 experiment, \cite{McIntyre1955} stated that the replication in the Phase 1 experiment is essential.
-This is because the theoretical variances of treatment differences should be obtainable to measure the consistency of performance and to have a valid test for the significance theoretically.
-This replication is also known as \emph{biological replication}, i.e.\ samples from each of the number of animals per healthy and diseased group.
+Although the measurement cannot be made based on the Phase 1 experiment, \cite{McIntyre1955} stated that the replication in the Phase 1 experiment is essential.
+This is because the theoretical variances of treatment differences must be obtainable to measure the consistency of performance and to theoretically obtain a valid test for the significance.
+This replication is also known as \emph{biological replication}, i.e.\ samples are taken from each of animal in the healthy and diseased groups.

-If multiple measurements on each sample from Phase 1 experiment are not made in the Phase 2 experiment, the variance of treatment differences will consists of both biological variation and technical variation, i.e.\ the biological variation will be confounded with the measurement error.
-This multiple measurements is also known as \emph{technical replication}, i.e.\ measuring the subsamples from each Phase 1 biological sample. \cite{McIntyre1955} stated this replication is only required if the Phase 2 experiment introduce large and uncontrollable variation.
+If multiple measurements on each sample from the Phase 1 experiment are not made in the Phase 2 experiment, the variance of treatment differences will comprise both biological and technical variation, i.e.\ the biological variation will be confounded with the measurement error.
+This multiple measurement is also known as \emph{technical replication}, i.e.\ measuring the subsamples from each Phase 1 biological sample. \cite{McIntyre1955} stated that this replication is only required if the Phase 2 experiment introduces large and uncontrollable variation.
 For the light treatment example mentioned above, each treatment is replicated four times in Phase 1.
 Additionally, each sample in the Phase 1 experiment is measured four times in the Phase 2 experiment.
 Thus, both types of replication are used in the light treatment experiment.